electron/electron/docs/api/environment-variables.md

 ### `ELECTRON_DEFAULT_ERROR_MODE` _Windows_

-Shows the Windows's crash dialog when Electron crashes.
+Shows the Windows crash dialog when Electron crashes.

 This environment variable will not work if the `crashReporter` is started.